 - If possible, don't force your employees to work shift work.
 Instead, you might consider offering a shift premium as an incentive to get your employees to volunteer for these shifts.

-So always be on the lookout for signs of sleep deprivation, which includes mood swings or irritability, a lack of personal hygiene, an increase in mistakes or lapses in judgment, or simply catching them dozing off.
+your employees in this way, make sure you're always on the lookout for signs of sleep deprivation, which includes mood swings or irritability, a lack of personal hygiene, an increase in mistakes or lapses in judgment, or simply catching them dozing off.

 In the end, if a shift worker is having trouble acclimating, it's important that you're not forcing them into shift work.
 Not only is this dangerous for the employee, but you'll also be putting your business at risk.